AI won't fix broken operations: why franchise AI readiness starts with a process audit

 The coaching gap that AI can't close

-Most franchise networks run field support with some version of the same model: regional coaches or business consultants visit locations, review performance metrics, identify issues, and provide guidance.
+Most franchise systems run field support with some version of the same model: regional coaches or business consultants visit locations, review performance metrics, identify issues, and provide guidance.
 The model works in theory.
 In practice, it breaks down in predictable ways.

 Field coaches prepare for visits manually, pulling data from multiple systems and assembling it into a format that differs by coach.
 Each coach prioritizes different metrics based on personal experience.
 The conversations with franchisees follow different patterns depending on who's coaching.
 When the coach leaves, the follow-up varies from structured action plans to verbal reminders.